Back on 20 June 2026

-A guide as to where to see our sides dancing in the Vale on Sat 24 June 23 .
+A guide as to where the sides danced in the Vale in 2025.

 Abbey Gardens Evesham – late afternoon: all sides